yip-kl/dbt_learn/README.md

     - See [here](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview)
     - By default dbt materializes as Views, default materialization for different types of models can be defined in `dbt_project.yml`.
 Similarly `schema` can be defined to output the results to different locations.
 See [here](https://docs.getdbt.com/reference/model-configs)
 - **State backend on cloud**
 dbt stores state after runs, but natively it does not provide a way to persist it on cloud storage like what Terraform does.
-However, this is critical for a number of reasons:
+However, this is critical for the following reasons.
+An example of how to work around it in Databricks is stated under `_other_code/databricks_stateful_runs/`
     - Allow stateful runs and Slim CI to run failed models, or models that have been modified e.g.
     ```
     `dbt build --select 1+result:fail+ --defer --state ./target`